 Podcasts are a lot like cars (hear me out!).
-They can be fun and exciting at first, but without proper love and attention they degrade and become a real pain in the neck to look after over time.
-Analogies aside, podcasts are a lot of fun (even if you might not have as many listeners as you’d hoped).
-Shake off any dread you might have and dive head first into ways you can fix your listener woes!
+They can be fun and exciting at first, but without proper love and attention they degrade and become a real pain in the neck to look after overtime.
+Analogies aside, podcasts are a lot of fun (even if people aren't listening to your podcast initially).
+Shake off any dread you might have and dive headfirst into ways you can fix your listener woes!

 Let’s be honest, there’s not just one reason why your podcast hasn’t taken off the way you would have expected.
 Successful podcasters know it takes loads of minor things to tip you overboard into a sea of obscurity.
 Instead of being overwhelmed, it’s best to address each thing that’s at fault so you can fix them over time.

 If people struggle to find your podcast then obviously you aren’t going to get very many listeners.
 There are a few ways to make sure this doesn’t happen so you can grow and develop into a proper podcast people get excited to tune into.

 As listeners are spread out across different apps like Stitcher, Spotify, and so on, you need to make sure you're visible on these podcasting directories.
 The chances of getting discovered greatly increases the more places you're available on, so THE MORE THE BETTER!